 The Olympus Difference

-Olympus polices often cover leakage and seepage damage even if the leak has been ongoing for weeks or months.
-There is no automatic exclusion for simply not knowing the leak existed.
+Olympus offers one of the broadest water damage coverages available.
 Olympus also works hard to educate homeowners about AOB fraud so they can avoid unscrupulous contractors and inflated claims.

 Olympus and Rytech